15 Nov My story to purpose

 Hello and welcome to the blogs section!

-In the many conversations I have with clients, we often talk about the power of purpose and how that drives organisational behaviour and engagement.
-It is an amazing motivational force.
+In the many team coaching conversations I have, we often talk about the power of purpose and how that drives team behaviour and engagement.
+Purpose is an underestimated motivational force.
 In fact, according to decades of research, there are few things more important to mental stamina and motivation than having a sense of purpose.
-So during the conversations -not surprisingly- I get the question what my own purpose is; why I do what I do.
-So here is my journey that got me into working from my purpose.
+To psychologists, purpose is an abiding intention to make a difference that is both personally meaningful and makes a positive mark on the world.
+Simon Sinek calls it your ’cause’ or your ‘why’.
+Purpose driven leaders almost consistently reflect it through their actions and behaviours.
+To discover that of my own, watching ‘Connecting the dots’ by Steve Jobs was an eye opener.
+I also talked to people about it and over time rephrased and sharpened it.
+Here is my journey that got me into discovering and working from my purpose.

 At the end of the coaching process I resigned from my job and joined a consulting firm where we started a practice in sustainable development and CSR.
 I was inspired by the idea of ‘Business as a force for good’ and met the most amazing people all working towards a more inclusive and just society.
 By 2009, we moved to Cairo as a family where I was given the opportunity to start a Middle East operation.
 We took off, but on January 25th 2011, our business collapsed as the Arab Spring unfolded in front of us.